Robert Siegel: Career

 In April 2017, Siegel announced he would end his time with All Things Considered.
 His last day on the program was January 5, 2018.

 Siegel has made cameo appearances in several television shows, including The Simpsons, Northern Exposure, BoJack Horseman and the film Yesterday Was a Lie.

 For the weeks of June 5, 2018, and February 17, 2020, Siegel guest-hosted NPR's On Point.

 Personal life

-In 1973, Siegel married Jane Claudia Schwartz, who works for the United States Department of Commerce.
+In 1973, Siegel married Jane Claudia Schwartz, who worked for the United States Department of Commerce.
 They have two daughters, Erica Anne Siegel and musician Leah Siegel.